Bill Shankland: Rugby career

 The 1937 season saw him lead Warrington to victory over Barrow in the Lancashire cup final.
-The 1937 was his last in rugby league, his retirement allowed him to concentrate on his other sporting passion – golf.
+The 1937 was his last in rugby league, his retirement allowed him to concentrate on his golfing career.

 Golf career

 In the years 1937 to 1956 Shankland appeared in every Open Championship except 1948 when he failed to qualify.
 His best finishes were third, fourth and sixth.
 His best chance of winning was at Royal Liverpool Golf Club, Hoylake in 1947.
 Although four strokes behind after three rounds he took 34 for the first 9 holes and then scored 3-3-3-3 to be in a very strong position but finished 5-6-5-3-5 for the last five holes to finish with a 70.
 Shankland was one of the early starters and his score of 295 was the leading score at the time.
 His 70 turned out to be the best round of the day but left him two shots behind the eventual winner, Fred Daly.

 He finished second at the Yorkshire Professional Championship in 1939, 1947 and 1949, at the Yorkshire Evening News Tournament in 1944 and 1947, at the Yorkshire Open in 1950, at the Spalding Tournament in 1952 and at the Swallow-Harrogate Tournament in 1954.
 He was semi-finalist at the Daily Chronicle Tournament in 1939.
 He finished third at the 1950 Irish Open.

 From golfing exhibitions, Shankland raised almost a million pounds for charity.

-He was an assistant professional at Royal Sydney Golf Club, Australia, and West Lancashire Golf Club, Liverpool, England, and head professional at Marbury Country Club, Cheshire, England, Haydock Park, Merseyside, England, and in 1938 Temple Newsam Golf Club, Leeds, England, were he replaced Percy Alliss.
+He was an assistant professional at Royal Sydney Golf Club, Australia, and West Lancashire Golf Club, Liverpool, England, and head professional at Marbury Country Club, Cheshire, England, Haydock Park, Merseyside, England, and in 1938 Temple Newsam Golf Club, Leeds, England, where he replaced Percy Alliss.

 He was an Honorary Life member of eleven clubs and Honorary member of six clubs.

-Private life and death
+Personal life

-He was married to his wife Daphne for 67 years until her death.
+Shankland was married to his wife Daphne for 67 years until her death.
 He had three sons, two of whom were golf professionals owning golf courses in the United States.

 Shankland died aged 91 of heart failure in Warrington, Cheshire, England.